The 2023 Exeter Novel Prize

 We accept the first ten thousand words including synopsis of a novel that has not been accepted for publication by a traditional publishing house.
 It is open to all authors who are without representation by a literary agent at the closing date, whether or not they have previously been published.
+Our thanks to Hellie Ogden, head of the book dept at WME Agency's London office, who will be the final judge for the 2023 competition.

 The competition is generously supported by Exeter Writers